augusta township public library

-Computing at the Library: our building offers free WiFi connectivity, providing Internet access for laptop computers and other devices.
-We have six desktop computers available for patron use, with application software such as Microsoft Office.
+Computing at the Library: our building offers free WiFi connectivity, providing Internet access for smartphones, tablets, laptop computers and other devices.
+We have seven desktop computers available for patron use, with application software such as Microsoft Office.
 In addition to general web browsing, these PCs feature links to the Ancestry genealogical site, Consumer Reports Online, A to Z Maps Online, and Global Road Warrior.

 Used Books For Sale: the Library always has lots of items for sale, at the bargain price of 25 cents.
 Look for them when you visit.

 Book Donation Policy: the Library welcomes donations of books and other materials.
 However, we cannot accept the following: books older than 5 years, computer books older than 1 year, condensed or abridged books, textbooks, and damaged or mildewed books.
 If you are unsure whether material would be useful to the library, please speak to the librarian before donating.